sybilhoangRG/support.balsamiq.com/content/sales/howtochoose.md

 *   some run on a tablet
 *   some integrate with other software you might be already using

 _Balsamiq Mockups runs the gamut here.
-It is sold as a [Desktop tool](https://balsamiq.com/products/mockups), a subscription-based web app ([myBalsamiq](https://balsamiq.com/products/mockups/mybalsamiq/)), a [plugin](https://balsamiq.com/products/mockups/plugins/) to different wikis and content management systems, and mobile versions are in the works.
+It is sold as a [Desktop tool](https://balsamiq.com/products/mockups), a subscription-based web app ([Balsamiq Cloud](https://balsamiq.cloud/)), a [plugin](https://balsamiq.com/products/mockups/plugins/) to different wikis and content management systems, and mobile versions are in the works.
 Discounts are offered if you want more than one version._

 ---